Opened 365 days a year! 7 days a week! messaging 24 hours a day!

 * The seams are what hold the corners of your firebox together and keep it from moving and collapsing.
 Seam separation is caused by water damage.
 If your chimney does not have a rain cap arrestor water rains in and collects behind the firebox and slowly eats away at the seams.

-* The dangers of this is that creosote can accumulate in the cracks and potentially catch fire and lead to the woodwork of your house.
+* The dangers of this are that creosote can accumulate in the cracks and potentially catch fire and lead to the woodwork of your house.

 *Seam re-pointing involves filling the separations with high temperature fire clay.